gaussian37/gaussian37.github.io/_posts/2018-09-30-deep-learning-chollet-8-5.markdown

 1. A `generator` network maps vectors of shape `(latent_dim,)` to images of shape `(32, 32, 3)`.
 2. A `discriminator` network maps images of shape `(32, 32, 3)` to a binary score estimating the probability that the image is real.
 3. A `gan` network chains the generator and the discriminator together: `gan(x) = discriminator(generator(x))`.
 Thus this `gan` network maps latent space vectors to the discriminator’s assessment of the realism of these latent vectors as decoded by the generator.
+4. You train the discriminator using examples of real and fake images along with “real”/“fake” labels, just as you train any regular image-classification model.
+5. To train the generator, you use the gradients of the generator’s weights with regard to the loss of the gan model.
+This means, at every step, you move the weights of the generator in a direction that makes the discriminator more likely to classify as “real” the images decoded by the generator.
+In other words, you train the generator to fool the discriminator.